-- 1. Check the flue terminal outside and ensure it is not blocked. - 2.
+- 1. Check the entire flue length and joints including the flue terminal outside.
+Ensure that all of the flue assembly has been installed correctly and there are no blockages. - 2.
 Run the boiler and check the operation of its controls. - 3.
-Refer to Fig. 2 for location of flue sampling point. - 4.
+Refer to Fig. 28 for location of flue sampling point. - 4.
 Ensure that all system connections and fittings are sound.
-Remake any joints and check the tightness of any fittings that may be leaking. - Refill, vent and re-pressurise the system as necessary.
-(Refer to Commissioning, Section 5.1).
-If the system pressure exceeds 2.5 bar when operating at maximum temperature, the heating expansion vessel should be checked and re-pressurised, if necessary.

-Notes: 1.
-Check the expansion vessel charge only when the system pressure is zero.

-- 2. The expansion vessel pressure test point is accessible from inside the boiler at the top. - 6.
+Remake any joints and check the tightness of any fittings that may be leaking. - 5.
+Refill, vent and re-pressurise the system as necessary.
+(Refer to Commissioning, Section 5.1). - If the system pressure exceeds 2.5 bar when operating at maximum temperature, the heating expansion vessel should be checked and re-pressurised, if necessary. - Notes: 1.
+Check the expansion vessel charge only when the system pressure is zero. - 2.
+The expansion vessel pressure test point is accessible from inside the boiler at the top. - 6.
 Check that the condensate trap drain pipe is connected and all joints are sound. - 7.
-Record details of the service in the Service Record in Section 12.
+Record details of the service in the Service Record in Section 13.